dlcNine/TypeWriter/README.md

 Small js library to expressively render text.
 This project is currently under development.

 ## Goal
 Create a class with a simple and chainable API which renders text to the specified target.
-I'm aiming to make it work like this:

 ```
 const tw = new TypeWriter('#target');